Shailesh123123/E-Commerce-Website/README.md

 # STEPS TO RUN THIS APPLICATION:

-1)On your specified port(specifically mine is localhost:8080), launch the application.
+1)On your specified port(specifically mine is localhost:8080) using the Tomcat server, launch the application.

 2)Using AJAX, i have made sure that on loading dynamically a get request is made to get a list of all the products from the back end so that a list of all the products can be displayed on the home page.